corentinleroux/DEC2-CONSTRAINT/Part2/README.md

 C1 means user have to insert amount > to price

-C2 means we should return the différence between what is insert and the price
+C2 means we should return the difference between what is insert and the price

 C3 means we cant give back more pieces than what we have in stock